secondlevel/NYCU-UNIX-Programming/README.md

 # NYCU-UNIX-Programming
-This the summarize of unix program course homework.
+This is the summarize of unix program course homework.

 ### Course Topic
 - #### Course Syllabus